NigarHajiyeva/Open5GS-UeRANsim-for-5G-Core-RAN-Simulation/README.md

-# Open5GS and UERANSIM Integration Guide
+# Deploying Open5GS + UERANSIM on Kubernetes

 This guide documents the installation process of a 5G core simulation environment using Open5GS, MongoDB, and Node.js on a Virtual Machine running Ubuntu.
 The setup is a part of a research project focused on **Authentication Mechanisms in 5G Networks**.